 What is safe water pressure in an RV?
 40- 50 psi.

 A pressure regulator protects your plumbing system from pressure problems.
-Not all campgrounds monitor their water pressure, and many times, the pressure is inconsistent.
+Not all campgrounds monitor their water pressure, and the pressure is often inconsistent.
 Always check the water pressure at the campsite before setting up camp.
 A pressure gauge measures incoming water pressure in psi.
 A pressure regulator gives you control over the water's psi, so when camp water pressure surges or fluctuates, yours remains at a safe level.

-Learn how to use a pressure gauge.
+Learn more: How to use a pressure gauge

 1. Check the campground's water pressure

 Use a pressure gauge to determine the pressure.
 A pressure regulator keeps your pressure consistent, but it cannot supply the necessary force to boost water flow.
-If the water pressure is low, then you may need a booster pump to supply increase water flow through your RV.
+If the water pressure is low, then you may need a booster pump to supply increased water flow through your RV.

 2. Check the hose line